d-saikrishna/DataScience/DecisionScience/TOPSIS/README.md

 Higher the score, better the alternative (closest to PIS).
 Rank accordingly.

+The above steps are applied in the `topsis_matrimony.py` case study.
+You can play with this here: [Whom to marry](https://whomtomarry.streamlit.app/)

 ## Use cases of TOPSIS
 1. Selection of vendors, softwares, sites etc.
 2. We can use TOPSIS to rank students (any ranking).
 Would it be better than the current ranking system?
 TOPSIS is compensatory